ABVitali/PPC/README.md

 ```

 ## How to create Constraints
 It is possible to create some private methods to define more comfortable ways to write constraints.
 For example in the actual main file there are "constrInteger" and "constrSquare".
-The key part of this implementation is the usage of the class BinaryOperator that allows the user to write his own operator for any class needed.
-This means that we can define our own constraints of every type that can be useful for the actual target.
+The key part of this implementation is the usage of the interface BinaryOperator that allows the user to write his own operator for any type of object as desired.
+This means that we can build our own type of constraints for every type of variables involved.
-The parameter "alg" is only a way to filter from using one or more AC-Algorithms.
+The parameter "alg" is only a way to select one or more AC-Algorithms.

 Some examples:
 ```